“Don’t fret cat, it’s all bells. We got no bread baby, but that’s not our bag anyway. So dig the crazy scene and don’t be such a drag”.

 Then in January 1962 came what must have been the final nail in the beatnik coffin, when an article in the New Musical Express was headed ‘They Plan To Make Pat Boone A Beatnik’.

-By the mid-60s beatniks had been replaced in the mainstream public’s disaffection by hippies – who carried the torch by adopting Allen Ginsberg as counter-cultural guru for their own generation.
+By the mid-60s beatniks had been replaced in the mainstream public’s disaffection by hippies – who carried the torch by adopting Allen Ginsberg as the counter-cultural guru for their own generation.